Using the DAQ with Bluesky¶

 Note

-object must be staged if it’s going to be used in a plan.
+The daq object must be staged if it’s going to be used in a plan.
 This

-is done automatically in daq_during_wrapper
+is done automatically in daq_during_wrapper, daq_during_decorator, and

-in most built-in plans like count
+in most built-in plans like count and scan.

 Calib Cycles¶